filecoin-project/filecoin-docs/basics/assets/wallets.md

 ---
 description: >-
   Wallets provide a way to securely store Filecoin, along with other digital assets.
-These wallets consist of a public and private key, which work similar to a bank account number and password.
+These wallets consist of a public and private key, which work similarly to a bank account number and password.
 ---